DETAILED ACTION

 an input device (132’) linked to the processor (128) and operable to input external data, the transmitter (evaluation device 126 analyzes data and compare data), transmitted by the transmitter and is further operable to enable operation of the processor (128) for controlling the display (130’) to display a graphic representation signals (119, 125) received from the transmitter (evaluation device 126) and derived from signals of the sensor device (116) depending on a result of the comparison (paragraphs 0373, 0385-0386, 0395, 0401, 0406, 0414, 0429, 0434, 0447).

-Regarding claim 65, Neuenhahn reference, presented above, discloses applicant’s claimed compression therapy arrangement (110), wherein the transmitter is operable to transmit to the mobile communication (124) a position signal derived from the position sensor (paragraph 0147, 0266).
+Regarding claim 65, Neuenhahn reference, presented above, discloses applicant’s claimed compression therapy arrangement (110), wherein the transmitter is further operable to transmit to the mobile communication (124) a position signal derived from the position sensor (paragraph 0147, 0266).

-Regarding claim 68, Neuenhahn reference, presented above, discloses applicant’s claimed compression therapy arrangement (110), wherein the transmitter is operable to transmit pressure data to an external web server (paragraph 0280 discloses smart phone which is access to and capability of external web server).
+Regarding claim 68, Neuenhahn reference, presented above, discloses applicant’s claimed compression therapy arrangement (110), wherein the transmitter is further operable to transmit pressure data to an external web server (paragraph 0280 discloses smart phone which is access to and capability of external web server).

-Regarding claim 69, Neuenhahn reference, presented above, discloses applicant’s claimed compression therapy arrangement (110), wherein the processor (128) is operable to receive web data from an external web server and to control the display device (130’) to display a graphic representation of the information content of the web data, together with a graphic representation of the pressure data, or the external data, and wherein the processor (128) is further operable to receive usage data indicative of the period of usage of the compression garment, to compare the usage data to respective target data, to transmit data to one external hosts, and to divide data for transmission to the at least one external host (Figure 1b illustrates evaluation device 126 and monitoring device 116 operable to receive data and transmit data and analyze/divide data to external host 124)).
+Regarding claim 69, Neuenhahn reference, presented above, discloses applicant’s claimed compression therapy arrangement (110), wherein the processor (128) is operable to receive web data from an external web server and to control the display device (130’) to display a graphic representation of the web data, together with a graphic representation of the pressure data, or the external data, and wherein the processor (128) is further operable to receive usage data indicative of a period of usage of the compression garment, to compare the usage data to respective target data, to transmit data to one external hosts, and to divide data for transmission to the at least one external host (Figure 1b illustrates evaluation device 126 and monitoring device 116 operable to receive data and transmit data and analyze/divide data to external host 124)).

 Regarding claim 70, Neuenhahn reference, presented above, discloses applicant’s claimed compression therapy arrangement (110), wherein the compression garment comprises at least one compression sleeve (paragraph 0018).